CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08-copy.md

   - **Memory:** The agent maintains a memory of the conversation history.
 The memory is backed by Streamlit's session state.
   - **LLM:** The agent is linked to a 0613 GPT-4 model to power its intelligence.

-## Lab objectives
+## Lab Objectives

 You will be able to complete the following tasks:

 - Task 1: Build your own HR/Payroll copilot locally
-- Task 2: Integrate Azure Cognitive Search with your Application
+- Task 2: Integrate Azure AI Search with your Application
 - Task 3: Deploy the HR/Payroll Copilot application to Azure

 ### Estimated Duration: 120 minutes